Is WordPress not sending the password reset email from your website?

 To download the plugin, go to the WP Mail SMTP website and log in to your account.
 You’ll find the download button under the Downloads tab.

-Switch to your WordPress dashboard and upload the zip file to the plugins page.
+Switch to your WordPress website dashboard and upload the zip file to the plugins page.
 If you are new to WordPress or need help with this part, check out this guide on installing a WordPress plugin.

 After you install the plugin, be sure to Activate it.
 This will start the Setup Wizard to help you configure the plugin.